DuffsDevice/tiny-utf8/README.md

   1. **overestimated**, because many times we really should care less about codepoint/grapheme borders within string data;
   2. **underestimated**, because if we really want to "support" unicode, we need to think about *normalizations*, *visual character comparisons*, *reserved codepoint values*, *illegal code unit sequences* and so on and so forth.

 Unicode is not rocket science but nonetheless hard to get *right*.
-The benefit of TINYUTF8 is not to have [ICU](http://site.icu-project.org/) re-implemented in C++. **The benefit of TINYUTF8 is to get you as close to "supporting Unicode" as possible by 'just' replacing `std::string` with a custom class.**
+The benefit of TINYUTF8 is not to have [ICU](http://site.icu-project.org/) re-implemented in C++.
+The benefit of TINYUTF8 is to bridge as many gaps to "supporting Unicode" as possible by 'just' replacing `std::string` with a custom class and provide you with a Codepoint Abstraction Layer that takes care of the Run-Length Encoding, without you noticing.
+TINYUTF8 is not the last piece in the Unicode puzzle, its the first.

 #### WHAT TINYUTF8 IS NOT AIMED FOR
 - Conversion between ISO encodings and UTF8